macros4outlook/quotefixmacro/README.md

 ### Condense Headers

-With `CONDENSE_EMBEDDED_QUOTED_OUTLOOK_HEADERS`, one condence reply/forwarding headers added by outlook so that the email gets even shorter
+With `CONDENSE_EMBEDDED_QUOTED_OUTLOOK_HEADERS`, one condenses reply/forwarding headers added by outlook so that the email gets even shorter
 The format of the condensed header is configured at `CONDENSED_HEADER_FORMAT`

 One can also condense the first header only `CONDENSE_FIRST_EMBEDDED_QUOTED_OUTLOOK_HEADER`.